elenabortolato/APAFA/README.md

 │
 ├── Simulations/ # Code + results to reproduce simulation studies (Section 2)
-│ ├── figure4.R # Code to reproduce the results of the simuation studies (Figure 4 of the manuscript) │ ├── large/ # Results of the simulation studies for data in the "large" format (n<p) │ └── long/ # Results of the simulation studies for data in the "long" format (n>p) │
+│ ├── figure4.R # Code to reproduce the results of the simuation studies (Figure 4 of the manuscript) │ ├── simulate_data.R # Example script that  runs a  simulation study
+│ ├── large/ # Results of the simulation studies for data in the "large" format (n<p) │ └── long/ # Results of the simulation studies for data in the "long" format (n>p) │